Medical Management of Vascular Conditions

-Constriction of blood vessels (as blood vessels become smaller, the blood pressure is raised)
+Narrowing of blood vessels (as blood vessels become smaller, blood pressure is

-Increased risk of blockage in leg arteries (there is a 30% to 50% increase with smoking one-half pack per day)
+Higher risk of blocked leg arteries (there is a 30% to 50% increase when you

 Greater risk for amputation

-Smoking cessation has been shown to decrease the progression of the atherosclerotic
+Quitting smoking has been shown to decrease the progression of the atherosclerotic

 Seek family and friends for support